usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 small towns or rural areas, and that it is therefore especially critical for those small and rural governments to have accessible web content and mobile apps.
-One commenter indicated that rural residents are 14.7 percent more likely than their urban counterparts to have a disability.
-102 Commenters emphasized the problems that may be associated with imposing different technical standards based on the size of the entity, including a lack of predictability with respect to which government services people can expect to be accessible.
+One commenter indicated that rural residents are 14.7 percent more likely than their urban counterparts to have a disability. {% fn 102 %} Commenters emphasized the problems that may be associated with imposing different technical standards based on the size of the entity, including a lack of predictability with respect to which government services people can expect to be accessible.
 Commenters also noted that people with disabilities have a right to equal